Pack your bags — we’re going on an ocean-meets-outback adventure.

 7. Stay at Scotdesco Aboriginal Community

 Learn about the rich history and culture of the Wirangu people by spending two nights at Scotdesco Aboriginal Community in Bookabie.
-You’ll visit local Aboriginal art galleries, take part in cultural activities and learn about the community’s unique way of life – including the impressive rainwater harvesting system which is the largest of its kind in the southern hemisphere.
-The community is completely reliant on rainwater and plans to be fully sustainable when their solar farm project is complete.
+You’ll take part in cultural activities and learn about the community’s impressive rainwater harvesting system (the largest of its kind in the southern hemisphere).

 9. Visit the Wadlata Outback Centre

-Imagine walking through the mouth of a giant Ripper Lizard and going on an immersive sensory journey through time.
-Well, you can do just that in the Wadlata Outback Centre’s ‘Tunnel of Time’.
-You’ll learn about the history of the ancient lands surrounding Port Augusta, from how the Dreaming Serpent gouged out the gorges to create the Flinders Ranges to how the unique outback landscapes have evolved over millions of years.
-You’ll also get to join early explorers on their first hikes, go underground to the Olympic Dam Mine and so much more.
+Go on an immersive journey through time at the ‘Tunnel of Time’ in Wadlata Outback Centre.
+Learn about the ancient First Nations history of Port Augusta and its surrounds, from how the Dreaming Serpent gouged out the gorges of the Flinders Ranges to how the unique outback landscapes have evolved over millions of years.
+You can also join early explorers on their first hikes, go underground to the Olympic Dam Mine, and so much more.

 10. Visit Arts Ceduna